UPDATED: Bandersnatch now included! Season 5 coming soon!

 The show explores what it is like when we depend on technology and how in some ways it is helping, but more often than not how it is destroying humanity.
 It does this through many different types of technological advances that we have had in the last couple of decades – social media, video games, easy access to vices on the internet such as pornography, and some potential new technologies that haven’t quite been discovered yet, but that we seem to be heading toward.

-If you’re interested in jumping into Black Mirror, I would go back and watch some of the older episodes before jumping into the latest stuff.
+If you’re interested in jumping into Black Mirror, I highly recommend going back and watch some of the older episodes before jumping into the latest stuff.
 Below is the way I would approach watching them.
 There is no particular order you need to follow, since the show is an anthology with each episode being it’s own story.
 Once again, Brooker explains it best: “Each episode has a different cast, a different setting, and even a different reality.
 But they’re all about the way we live now; and the way we might be living in 10 minutes’ time if we’re clumsy.”

 The show has also aired in two different locations.
 The first two seasons (and a Christmas special which is basically considered part of the second season) aired on British TV on Channel 4.
-The show was picked up by Netflix and season’s 3 and 4 have been Netflix originals.
+The show was picked up by Netflix and season’s 3-5 have been Netflix originals.

 With all that said, here is how you need to watch it: